 Franklin is a decidedly white-collar town, with fully 87.97% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Franklin is a town of service providers, professionals, and managers.
 There are especially a lot of people living in Franklin who work in management occupations (14.29%), community and social services (13.53%), and food service (12.03%).

-Franklin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Franklin doesn't have a public transportation system that people use for their commute.

 The education level of Franklin ranks among the highest in the nation.
 Of the 25-and-older adult population in Franklin, 41.18% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.